How To Manage ADHD

 2. ADD Natural Remedies are a great alternative to those who cannot tolerate or fear the adverse side effects of stimulant-based ADHD medications such as Ritalin.

 These plant-based, all-natural supplements and medications do not come with side effects or adverse reactions.
-They include BrightSpark, Focus Formula, and Focus ADDult.
+They include BrightSpark, Focus Formula For Children, and Focus Formula For Adults.
 They are made from plant and herb extracts that promote attention and balanced mood.

 3. ADHD Coaching.
 For adults, Coaching focuses on practical ways to manage Attention Deficit Disorder in an everyday context.
 It is a way to learn how to be more effective and focused at work and at home.
 Coaches work to help those manage ADHD.
 Coaches work in person and are usually available via phone and internet.